ARM-software/psa-api/doc/crypto/api/ops/macs.rst

         Unspecified if ``mac_alg`` is not a supported MAC algorithm or if ``min_mac_length`` is less than ``1`` or too large for the specified MAC algorithm.

-    A key with a minimum-MAC-length MAC wildcard algorithm as permitted algorithm policy can be used with all MAC algorithms sharing the same base algorithm, and where the (potentially truncated) MAC length of the specific algorithm is equal to or larger then the wildcard algorithm's minimum MAC length.
+    A key with a minimum-MAC-length MAC wildcard algorithm as permitted-algorithm policy can be used with all MAC algorithms sharing the same base algorithm, and where the (potentially truncated) MAC length of the specific algorithm is equal to or larger then the wildcard algorithm's minimum MAC length.

     ..  note::
         When setting the minimum required MAC length to less than the smallest MAC length allowed by the base algorithm, this effectively becomes an 'any-MAC-length-allowed' policy for that base algorithm.